MartinPaulEve/eprintsToCV/README.md

 These can be extended using the configuration mapping system.

 The tool includes two output options by default, "html" and "pdf".

+This tool requires a working copy of [citeproc-js-server](https://github.com/zotero/citeproc-js-server) to be installed.
 ```